What Is a Milling Tool?

 8. Thread milling cutter:

-A thread milling cutter is a cutting tool used to cut the external thread and internal thread tooth profile of a workpiece.
+A thread milling cutter is a cutting tool used for cutting the external and internal thread tooth profile of a workpiece.
 It is capable of processing both single and variable pitch threads ranging from M2 to 1mm nominal diameter.

 9. Ball end milling cutter: